hapax/hapax.github.io/assets/minimal-networks.md

 The simplest network consists of two sides of the triangle, but it is not minimal; to minimise length, a trident-shaped network, with a new hub station $D$ in the centre, is optimal.
-The best place to put the hub station is called the *Fermat point*, and if you are keen, you can learn how to determine this point in the <a href="#sec-A">appendix</a>.
+The best place to put the hub station is called the *Fermat point*, which you can find defined in various places online.
 But for the rest of the post, we will only worry about *when* we should build a hub, rather than *where* it goes exactly.
 This will save us some hard trigonometry!